timothyloh0523/tp/docs/UserGuide.md

 **A**: It will be capped at `999999999` if it exceeds `999999999`.
 The same goes for all other numerical values shown in the game.

+**Q**: Why does `"Warning: Coinflip could not save your save file!
+Your progress will not be saved."` appear?

+**A**: This is likely due to your save file being open while you run the program and is to be expected.
+It is not a bug.
+Please close your save file and try again.
+Alternatively, the warning could have appeared if you have changed the properties of the .csv file to read-only (but why would you... right?)

 ## Command Summary